gergelyk/peepshow/README.rst

 PeepShow
 ========

-PeepShow is a package of utilities for debugging Python applications:
+Provides following utilities for debugging Python applications:

 * show - lightweight function that prints name and value of your variable(s) to the console.
 * peep - featured, interactive interface for data inspection.